AdobeDocs/experience-platform.en/help/destinations/api/export-datasets.md

 A successful response contains a list of datasets eligible for activation.
 These datasets can be used when constructing the source connection in the next step.

-For information about the various response parameters for each returned dataset, refer to the Datasets API documentation.
+For information about the various response parameters for each returned dataset, refer to the [Datasets API developer documentation](https://developer.adobe.com/experience-platform-apis/references/catalog/#tag/Datasets/operation/listDatasets).

-## Create a Source Connection {#create-source-connection}
+## Create a source connection {#create-source-connection}

 ![Diagram showing step 2 in the export datasets workflow](../assets/api/export-datasets/export-datasets-api-workflow-create-source-connection.png)